-Id46 Meeting waste management capacity requirements - Construction, Demolition and Excavation waste (including CD&E waste) Proposed alternatives to be Response And/or Option wording Revised SA summary for id box assessed ID An alternative option in relation to hazardous waste which would be restrictive in relation to provision of any new facilities 1327 and Option 3 This option supports the management of hazardous waste at source unless it is necessary to do otherwise Summary of assessment Under both options 1 and 2 it is possible, although uncertain, that there could be negative effects on the environment and communities through provision of new facilities, whilst positive effects would be realised in relation to managing waste further up the waste hierarchy and using resources efficiently.
-Option 2 would potentially increase negative effects relating to transport through im elsewhere but in turn this may r positives through facilitating hig of former quarries. esult in greater Option 3 would, in addition to the options, have a number of uncernegative effects.
-This is general that creating capacity to deal we construction materials would have for instance if a new specialist in needed to be built, which throug its potential to generate negative would have a range of environme economic effects depending on ertain or minor Ily due to the effect ith hazardous ave on the plan area, andfill facility is gh its use of land and re public perceptions, nental, social and Recommendations It is recommended that on bala more sustainable as it would pr opportunity for securing enhanc quarries.
-There is considerable effects of climate change on op pursued should be considered ovide greater cements to former uncertainty over the
+Id46 Meeting waste Id46 Meeting waste management capacity requirements - Construction, Demolition and Excavation waste (including CD&E waste) Proposed alternatives to be Response And/or Option wording Revised SA summary for id box assessed ID An alternative option in relation to hazardous waste which would be restrictive in relation to provision of any new facilities 1327 and Option 3 This option supports the management of hazardous waste at source unless it is necessary to do otherwise Summary of assessment Under both options 1 and 2 it is possible, although uncertain, that there could be negative effects on the environment and communities through provision of new facilities, whilst positive effects would be realised in relation to managing waste further up the waste hierarchy and using resources efficiently.
+Option 2 would potentially increase negative effects relating to transport through importing wastes from elsewhere but in turn this may result in greater positives through facilitating high quality reclamation of former quarries.
+Option 3 would, in addition to the effects of other options, have a number of uncertain or minor negative effects.
+This is generally due to the effect that creating capacity to deal with hazardous construction materials would have on the plan area, for instance if a new specialist landfill facility is needed to be built, which through its use of land and its potential to generate negative public perceptions, would have a range of environmental, social and economic effects depending on location.
+Recommendations It is recommended that on balance Option 2 would be more sustainable as it would provide greater opportunity for securing enhancements to former quarries.
+There is considerable uncertainty over the effects of climate change on option 3, which if pursued should be considered

 Id47 Managing Agricultural waste

-Proposed alternatives to be Response And/or Option wording Revised SA summary for id I
+Proposed alternatives to be Response And/or Option wording Revised SA summary for id box

 assessed ID

 No alternative options